ngongmathias/ekami-auto/QUICK_SETUP_GUIDE.md

-# ⚡ Quick Setup Guide - 3 Simple Steps
+# ⚡ Quick Setup Guide - ONE SCRIPT TO RULE THEM ALL!

 ## 🎯 Goal
 Enable admin features in 3 minutes!